-Food Act requirements for early learning services
+Food safety at early learning services

 All early learning services must make sure the food they serve children is safe and suitable to eat.
 Some services will have additional obligations under the Food Act 2014 (external link) (the Food Act) and the Food Regulations 2015 (external link) (the Food Regulations).